vjtagaltera/openipcamera-openipc-firmware-wiki/Home.md

-Welcome to the openipc-firmware wiki!
+Welcome to the OpenIPC Wiki.